 The school is departmentalized to enhance a student's ability to work with others, experience different classroom environments, increase community intimacy and thrive in an educational setting where differentiated learning is the objective.

 Jr. High consists of seventh and eighth grade, Advanced Intermediate, fifth and sixth, Intermediate, third and fourth, Primary, first and second and then Kindergarten as its own.
 Students move in both homogenous and heterogeneous groups within their department.
 For more information concerning departmentalization, visit the Campus page.

 Parents are the primary educator in their student's life; therefore, we want parents involved in the school experience.
-There are three different parent boards: School Board, Foundation Board and PALS Board (P.A.L.S. = People Active in Learning Situations).
+There are two different parent boards: School Board and PALS Board (P.A.L.S. = People Active in Learning Situations).
 The PALS Board coordinates the PALing commitments that each family is required to fulfill.
 Examples of PALing positions are working in the classroom, serving lunches, organizing events, helping around campus on the weekend and many, many more.

 We've been told many times by parents, that the parental community here at St. Cyril is unmatched at any other school.

 The digital students of the 21st century enjoy and need technology incorporated into the classroom.
 Each classroom is outfitted with multiple PCs, a SmartBoard and an LCD projector.
 Each department has a document camera, still and video cameras are used by students of all grades, there is mobile lab of thirty some laptops, as well as a Digital Resource Center, Kindergarten through second grade classrooms have a handful of iPads, a mobile iPad cart of twenty-five is available, and Chromebooks for each Advanced Intermediate and Jr. High student.
 Technology is infused into the core classrooms through a plethora of projects.
 For more information on our hardware and software, visit Technology.